raeitran/translator-how-to/README.md

 ![example1](rt-google-drive.png)
 ![example2](rt-google-drive2.png)

-Or alternatively, you can use github!
-You can learn how to setup github yourself if you like, or you can just use a text editor with github capabilities like vs code.
+Or alternatively, you can use git!
+You need to install git first, then you can just use a text editor with github capabilities like vs code.
+If you want to feel like a coder you can also learn to use git through the command terminal.
 You can download vs code here: https://code.visualstudio.com/

 Then open the folder that has your chaps through vs code.